uswds/uswds-site/_together/02-findings.md

 [^1]: They, their.
 (April 10, 2019) Retrieved on August 19, 2022, from <https://design.va.gov/content-style-guide/they-their>

 [^2]: Personal names around the world.
 (August 17, 2011) Retrieved on August 19, 2022, from <https://www.w3.org/International/questions/qa-personal-names>

+[^3]: Collecting sexual orientation and gender identity information: importance of the collection and use of this data.
+(March 8, 2022) Retrieved on August 19, 2022, from <https://www.cdc.gov/hiv/clinicians/transforming-health/health-care-providers/collecting-sexual-orientation.html>

+[^4]: Collecting and tabulating ethnicity and race response in the 2020 Census.
+(February 2020) Retrieved on August 19, 2022, from <https://www2.census.gov/about/training-workshops/2020/2020-02-19-pop-presentation.pdf>

+[^5]: Current measures of sexual orientation and gender identity in federal surveys.
+(August 2016) Retrieved on August 19, 2022, from <https://nces.ed.gov/FCSM/pdf/buda5.pdf>

 </div>
     </div>